 Children diagnosed with cerebral palsy in Plano are not facing a single disease.
 Instead, they are dealing with a group of several different disorders grouped under the umbrella term “cerebral palsy,” all of which can impact an individual’s movement, balance, and posture.
 According to the Centers for Disease Control and Prevention, cerebral palsy is the most common childhood motor disability in the U.S.

 Sometimes, cerebral palsy is caused by the actions of a medical professional before or during the birth process in Plano.
 You could be eligible to receive compensation if your child developed this disorder.
-Find out more by contacting the Birth Injury Lawyers Group at (800) 222-9529 to speak with a Plano cerebral palsy lawyer.
+Find out more by contacting the Birth Injury Lawyers Group to speak with a Dallas cerebral palsy lawyer.

 For a free legal consultation with Plano Cerebral Palsy lawyer, call 1-800-222-9529